Meigyoku-Thmn/CSBinary/README.md

 # CSBinary
 I ported BinaryReader and BinaryWriter from Dotnet Core to NodeJS because reading and writing binary files non-linearly in NodeJS is very tedious.

-Non-linear data processing (that means you can jump/"seek" all across a file to read its' data) is not a popular thing in NodeJS worlds (people usually do streaming instead), but when you have to, then this library will come in handy.
+Non-linear data processing (that means you can jump/"seek" back and forth at will all across a file to read its' data) is not a popular thing in NodeJS worlds (people usually do streaming instead), but when you have to, then this library will come in handy.
 Beside, you want to write code in a scripting language for simplicity and convenience.

 You don't have to write code like this anymore:
 ```js